department-of-veterans-affairs/notification-api/README.md

 ## Release Process

-The portal releases are managed by tags in the GitHub repo.
+The API releases are managed by tags in the GitHub repo.

 ### Create a release for Perf